ibm-cloud-docs/storage-scale/faq.md

 There are a few potential reasons why the destroy process failed to remove resources:

 * The input parameter from the deployment value might have been changed for some reason and {{site.data.keyword.bpshort}} is looking for the existing value.
 Mismatch of values might cause the destroy action to fail.
-* If other resources are manually created after deployment of the VPC and subnets through the offering and those resources are associated with the same VPC, the destroy action would fail.
+* If other resources are manually created after deployment of the VPC and subnets through the offering and those resources are associated with the same VPC, the destroy action will fail.
 * There might be issues on the {{site.data.keyword.cloud_notm}} infrastructure side that cause the destroy action to fail.

-## Why am I not able to see my data on the shared file system storage after stopping the storage nodes?
+## Why are you not able to see the data on the shared file system storage after stopping the storage nodes?
 {: #not-able-to-see-data}
 {: faq}

 The {{site.data.keyword.scale_full_notm}} file system data resides on instance storage.
 In general, data that is stored on instance storage is ephemeral so stopping the storage node results in data loss.
 However, instance storage data is not lost when an instance is rebooted.
 For more information, see [Lifecycle of instance storage](/docs/vpc?topic=vpc-instance-storage#instance-storage-lifecycle).

-## Why do I see `xxxhiddenxxx` in the deployment output log instead of a variable name that I provided?
+## Why do you see `xxxhiddenxxx` in the deployment output log instead of a variable name that is provided?
 {: #variable-name-issue}
 {: faq}

-The solution provides useful information in the Terraform output log regarding the cluster and how to access cluster nodes (for example, SSH command, region, trusted profile ID, etc.n).
+The solution provides useful information in the Terraform output log about the cluster and how to access cluster nodes (for example, SSH command, region, trusted profile ID, etc.n).

 The solution is integrated with the {{site.data.keyword.cloud_notm}} cataided there triggers {{site.data.keyword.bpshort}} to deploy the VPC resources that form the cluster.
 When the system is passing sensitive information such as username and password, if that value matches with data in the deployment logs, {{site.data.keyword.bpshort}} outputs the value as `xxxhiddenxxx` according to an implemented security policy.